-Technical Committee (TC) Smart Card Platform (SCP)
+Technical Committee (TC) Smart Card Platform (SCP) Activity Report 2019

-Chairman: Klaus Vedder, Samsung R&D Institute UK
+Chair: Klaus Vedder, Samsung R&D Institute UK

 Responsible for the development and maintenance of specifications for secure elements (SEs) in a multi-application capable environment, the integration into such an environment, as well as the secure provisioning of services making use of SEs.

 The remote management of SEs and the interfaces required for the interaction of servers involved in this management are also addressed.
 TC SCP develops ‘agnostic’ specifications that can find their way into other applications such as ID management, ticketing and ID cards with contactless interfaces used in financial services.
 It is of particular importance for the user that for each topic addressed, TC SCP’s specifications encompass not only requirements and the technical solution but also conformance testing for both the SE and the terminal.

 TC SCP is the home of the UICC – the most widely deployed Secure Element with more than five billion pieces entering the market every year just as SIM cards.

-Trust and privacy in IoT and mobile applications are crucial market drivers.
-As such, our next-generation platform, the Smart Secure Platform (SSP) will contribute significantly to achieving these goals.
-The objective is a more flexible platform that can be adapted to multiple different products and markets, while maintaining a common set of features and some of the characteristics of the UICC platform.
-SSP will offer an open platform for multiple applications, a choice of physical interfaces and form factors to adapt to market needs (e.g. SPI, I2C, integrated into a SoC), a new modern and flexible file system, built-in capabilities to support multiple authentication methods (e.g., biometric).
+Trust and privacy are crucial market drivers for all industry sectors using secure elements.
+SSP will contribute significantly to achieving these goals.
+SSP is a more flexible platform than the UICC; it can be adapted to multiple different products and markets, while maintaining a common set of features and some of the characteristics of the UICC platform.
+SSP offers an open platform for multiple applications, a choice of physical interfaces and form factors to adapt to market needs, a new modern and flexible file system, built-in capabilities to support multiple authentication methods (e.g., biometric).
+SSP is designed to further the design of scalable secure solutions that can be optimised to fit markets and products.
 In high-end deployments, the SSP will be faster and more flexible than what can be achieved with the UICC, while continuing to support existing features such as toolkit and the contactless interface.

 - Smart Secure Platform (SSP), the next generation secure platform: